Samanth Subramanian: Author

 Subramanian's first book Following Fish: Travels Around the Indian Coast (2010, Penguin Books India) was a travelogue about Indian fisheries and seafood cuisine.

 His second book This Divided Island: Stories from the Sri Lankan Civil War (2015, Atlantic Books, ISBN 978-0857895950) was nominated for the Samuel Johnson Prize and the Royal Society of Literature's Ondaatje Prize.
 He became only the second Indian writer after Suketu Mehta to be nominated for this prestigious award for literary non-fiction.
 William Dalrymple, writing in The Guardian, considered it a remarkable and moving portrayal of the agonies of the conflict that "will stand as a fine literary monument against the government’s attempt at imposed forgetfulness".

 His third major work, A Dominant Character: The Radical Science and Restless Politics of J. B. S. Haldane (2019) is a biography of J. B. S. Haldane.
 The book has been selected as one of the 100 Notable Books of 2020 by The New York Times.

 His articles cover a wide variety of subjects ranging from land reclamation in Singapore to Tamil pulp fiction.

+He has written about the synthesis of new chemical elements for Bloomberg Businessweek.

+In April 2024, in the run-up to India's general elections, Subramanian wrote a profile of Rahul Gandhi in The New York Times Magazine covering Gandhi's Bharat Jodo Yatra, Bharat Jodo Nyay Yatra, and other topics.